Churn Calculator

 What is a good churn rate?

 A churn rate of 5% annually is often considered low, while anything over 20% is high.
-An acceptable rate of customer loss depends on various factors, including the lifetime value the retained customers bring compared to lost customers, new acquisitions over the same period of time, and the lifetime of your customers.
+An acceptable rate of customer loss depends on various factors, including the the retained customers bring compared to lost customers, new acquisitions over the same period of time, and the lifetime of your customers.

 Though an annual churn of 5% is good, it can often result from various other areas of growth or success within your company.
 For example, if you acquired new users, if the customers you retained pay more for your service, or if you upsell or cross-sell similar products.
 Similarly, a monthly churn rate of 2% may not seem high, but it can result in significantly higher total customer losses over the course of a year.